-- Make sure that your system administrator is available during the loading of software. - If you plan to operate in Dual Mode, for software loading purposes, be prepared to provide Xerox personnel with any network information. - Have test jobs ready to run. - Have the necessary parameters defined to configure PSF for connectivity to your IPS printer. - Have list of stocks you want used for your default input tray configuration. - Have your operators available for training. - Sysgen your host to print to an AFP1-type printer.
-Refer to the IBM ITSC Distributing AFP Printing from a Host System (#GG24-4493) documentation for further information. - If your system will be channel-attached, make available a bus and tag connection from the host system as follows: - AS/400 requires a Barr/AFD or PS/2 with a channel card. - RS/6000 requires a channel card for IPS connectivity. - PS/2 requires a channel card for IPS connectivity. - Make AFP application resources available at a resolution of 300 dpi to optimize output quality. - Check the documentation and software kits against their packing lists for completeness. - Remember you are responsible for supplying, installing, and maintaining your Token Ring or Ethernet Local Area network that connects your host with your printer controller.
+- Make sure that your system administrator is available during the loading of software. - If you plan to operate in Dual Mode, for software loading purposes, be prepared to provide Xerox personnel with any network information. - Check the documentation and software kits with their packing lists for completeness. - Have test jobs ready to run. - Have the necessary parameters defined to configure PSF for connectivity to your IPS printer. - Have list of stocks you want used for your default input tray configuration. - Have your operators available for training. - Sysgen your host to print to an AFP1-type printer.
+Refer to the IBM ITSC Distributing AFP Printing from a Host System (#GG24-4493) documentation for further information. - If your system will be channel-attached, make available a bus and tag connection from the host system as follows: - AS/400 requires a Barr/AFD or PS/2 with a channel card. - RS/6000 requires a channel card for IPS connectivity. - PS/2 requires a channel card for IPS connectivity. - Check the documentation and software kits against their packing lists for completeness. - Remember you are responsible for supplying, installing, and maintaining your Token Ring or Ethernet Local Area network that connects your host with your printer controller.

-Refer to the installation planning checklist in the "Preparing for installation" chapter of this guide for a complete list of responsibilities.
+Refer to the installation planning checklist in the "Setting up the work area" chapter of this guide for a complete list of responsibilities.